Chart Color Schemes

 Recent residential development output has been above average within Murdoch - Kardinya when compared nationally

-This maintained good buyer choice while supporting existing property values.
-However, building activity has slowed in recent years.
-Recent construction comprised 93.0% standalone homes and 7.0% attached dwellings, preserving the area's traditional suburban character with a focus on family homes.
-With around 418 people per approval, Murdoch - Kardinya indicates a mature market.
-By 2041, the area is projected to grow by approximately 2,173 residents.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+Recent construction comprised 93.0% standalone homes and 7.0% attached dwellings.
+The area's population density was around 418 people per approval.
+By 2041, Murdoch-Kardinya is projected to grow by 2,173 residents.
+At current development rates, new housing supply should meet demand comfortably, potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development